HewlettPackard/shs-governance-model/CONTRIBUTING.md

 ## Pull Requests

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
-Look at the links below if you're not sure how to open a PR.
 Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot of features and code changes may be hard to review.
 It is recommended to submit PRs in an incremental fashion.

-Note: Pull requests for open-source repositories must be integrated internally within HPE first by a member of the engineering team.
-Please open a pull request to review the code with an engineer, and someone from the team will integrate it as necessary.
-This will happen for some time until the team fully migrates to working on GitHub.com
+> **Important:** Pull requests will be reviewed and changes may be requested.
+Once a contribution is accepted, final testing, merge, and integration follow internal HPE processes.
+Changes will be synced back to the public repository when that process is complete.
+Some repositories (e.g. Libfabric) may follow a different model; refer to the contributor guidelines in each repository for specifics.

-Note: If you split your pull request to small changes, please make sure any of the changes goes to `main` will not break anything.
+If you split your pull request to small changes, please make sure any of the changes goes to `main` will not break anything.
 Otherwise, it can not be merged until this feature complete.

 ### Commit Requirements